How long do cold and flu viruses stay alive after people with a virus cough or sneeze?

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 See more Expert Answers

-- CDC says "Take 3" actions to fight the flu.
-Centers for Disease Control and Prevention. http://www.cdc.gov/flu/protect/preventing.htm.
-Accessed Dec.
-29, 2011.
+- Prevent seasonal flu.
+Centers for Disease Control and Prevention. https://www.cdc.gov/flu/prevent/index.html.
+Accessed Aug.
+23, 2023.

 - How to protect yourself and others.
 Centers for Disease Control and Prevention. https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html.
 Accessed Jan.
 10, 2024.

 - COVID-19 overview and infection prevention and control priorities in non-U.S. healthcare settings.
 Centers for Disease Control and Prevention. https://www.cdc.gov/coronavirus/2019-ncov/hcp/non-us-settings/overview/index.html.
 Accessed Jan.
 16, 2024.